CloudLabsAI-Azure/Intelligent-Document-Processing-Solution-Accelerator/README2.md

 5. Go back to the PowerShell window and wait for a few minutes as we manually need to authorize two API connections.

-### STEP 1 - Authorize  **idp<inject key="DeploymentID" enableCopy="false" />aegapi** API Connection
+### STEP 1 - Authorize Event Grid API Connection

-1. Wait for the step in the script that states `STEP 12 - Create API Connection and Deploy Logic app`.
+1. Wait for the step in the script that states `STEP 12 - Create API Connection and Deploy Logic app`

 ![Step 12 API Yellow](/images/Step12.jpg)

 2. We need to authorize the API connection in two minutes.
-Once you see the message `Authorize idpaegapi API Connection` in yellow, go to `Intelligent` resource group.
+Once you see the message **Authorize<inject key="DeploymentID" enableCopy="false" />API Connection** in yellow, go to **Intelligent** resource group.

 ![Authorize aegapi Yellow](/images/aegapi-authorize-yellow.jpg)

-3. Search for the **idp<inject key="DeploymentID">aegapi</inject>** resource in the search tab and click on it.
+3. Search for the **idp<inject key="DeploymentID" enableCopy="false" />aegapi** resource in the search tab and click on it.
 This will now take you to a API connection page.
 (Image)

 ![select aegapi in RG](/images/search-select-aegapi.jpg)

 4. In the API connection blade, select `Edit API connection`.
 (Image)

 ![edit aegapi](/images/edit-aegapi-blade.jpg)

 5. Click on `Authorize` button to authorize.
 (Image)

 ![Authorize aegapi](/images/authorize-aegapi-button.jpg)

 6. In the new window that pops up, select the ODL/lab account.
 (Image)

 ![Select Account](/images/aegapi-authorize-window.jpg)

 7. `Save` the connection and check for the notification stating **Successfully edited API connection**.
 (Image)

 ![Save aegapi connection](/images/aegapi-save.jpg)

 8. Now go back to the `Overview` page and verify if the status shows **Connected**, else click on `Refresh` a few times as there could be some delays in the backend.
 (Image)

 ![Verify aegapi connection](/images/verify-aegapi-connected.jpg)

 9. When the status shows **Connected**, come back to the PowerShell window and click on any key to continue when you see the message `Press any key to continue`.
 (Image)

 ![Continue after aegapi connection](/images/aegapi-press-continue.jpg)

-### STEP 2 - Authorize `idp``o365api` API Connection
+### STEP 2 - Authorize Office 365 API Connection

-1. We need follow the same procedure to authorize `idpo366api` as we did in the previous step.
+1. We need follow the same procedure to authorize **idp<inject key="DeploymentID" enableCopy="false" />o365api** as we did in the previous step.
 We have to authorize the API connection in two minutes.
 Once you see the message `Authorize idpo365api API Connection` in yellow, go to `Intelligent` resource group.
 ![Authorize office365 api Yellow](/images/authorize-officeapi-yellow.jpg)
 2. Search for the `idp``o365api` resource in the search tab and click on it.
 This will now take you to a API connection page.
 ![select office365 api in RG](/images/officeapi-in-rg-intelligent.jpg)